 - Instructor Email: tsquires@ucsb.edu

 Course Description: Each of you has used shampoo and toothpaste almost every day of your life (I hope), yet have you ever stopped to think about how incredible these products are?
 Why does shampoo flow as slow as honey, but spread into your hair so much more easily (and less painfully)?
 How can hand sanitizer pump out of the bottle, but sit in a little pile on your hand until you spread it?
 Come learn how these products work by making your own in lab!
-We'll do shampoo, hand sanitizer, moisturizing lotion, lip balm, conditioner, and others.
+Current plans are to do shampoo, hand sanitizer, moisturizing lotion, and lip balm.

 - Seminar Type: First Year Discovery+